-The North Queensland Cowboys, who play their home games at 1300SMILES Stadium in Townsville, had a hugely disappointing 2018 campaign.
-After entering the season on the back of a Grand Final appearance the year prior, they struggled throughout, ending the year in 13th place and well out of finals contention.
+The North Queensland Cowboys, who play their home games at 1300SMILES Stadium in Townsville, enter 2020 on the back of another disappointing season.
+After a Grand Final appearance in 2017 they have struggled, and last year finished in 14th place – their worst finish since 2010.

-The Cowboys head into 2019, the 25th season in the club’s history, without superstar Johnathon Thurston for the first time since 2004.
-Fortunately, they will have an injury-free Michael Morgan as well as plenty of other talent, and you can enjoy all the Cowboys action live at home on your TV, or when streaming matches to a mobile device.
+The Cowboys head into 2020, the 26th season in the club’s history, hoping to turn things around with a return to finals action.
+Led by captain Michael Morgan and with boom recruit Valentine Holmes set to start at fullback they appear certain to improve, and you can enjoy all the Cowboys action live at home on your TV, or when streaming matches to a mobile device.

 NRL Cowboys LIVE TV (Sydney time)

 |Saturday 22 February||NRL Trial: Cowboys v Broncos||LIVE: 7.00pm||Foxtel / Kayo|

 |Saturday 29 February||NRL Trial: Storm v Cowboys||LIVE: 5.30pm||NRL.com|

 |Friday 13 March||Cowboys v Broncos||LIVE: 8.05pm||Nine / Foxtel / Kayo|

 |Thursday 19 March||Bulldogs v Cowboys||LIVE: 8.05pm||Nine / Foxtel / Kayo|

 |Saturday 28 March||Cowboys v Eels||LIVE: 7.35pm||Foxtel / Kayo|